albedoklaus/cceesss2020/sheet02.md

 x_{n+1} = r x_n (1-x_n)
 $$

 we can find a fixpoint which is very well visible in the following plots.
-It's value is the value of the initial $u_0$ itself and it is therefore shared by each path from the different sampled iterations.
+Its value is the value of the initial $u_0$ itself and it is therefore shared by each path from the different sampled iterations.
 Its corresponding $\mu$ value can be calculated with